sanjaysaji234/Reel-It/README.md

 ---

 ## 🎮 How to Run Game Directly
-1. Open the file named- HookLine WindowsBuild.
+1. Download the full repo and then you will see Build.zip file
+2. Extract the Build.zip folder.
-2. Run the Exe file name Hook Life.
+3. Run the Exe file name Hook Life.

 ---